 What is Material-UI?

-Material-UI (now called MUI) is a React component library that implements Google’s Material Design principles.
+Material-UI (MUI) is a React component library that implements Google’s Material Design principles.
 It provides pre-designed components like buttons, sliders, and forms.

 Key Features: